• Skip to primary navigation

 Then, I traced the foam to the shape of the seat.
 I added about ¾ of an inch to the foam because I wanted to press it down when I wrapped it so I didn't feel the wood near the legs.

 This was the fun part.
 I cut the foam using an electric knife.
-It was quick and works great.
+It was quick and worked great.
 Be sure to stay perpendicular to the group to make sure you get a clean cut.

 Cover foam with batting and staple.

 Then I covered it with batting.
 First, I started at the center and stapled one staple on each center.
 Be sure to pull tightly.
 You can press down on the frame and then pull a little more.
-Be sure not to make a hole on the cotton batting.
+Be sure not to make a hole in the cotton batting.
 Then staple with a staple gun.
-Next, I moved around the entire frame and pulled the fabric, and added more staples.
+Next, I moved around the entire frame pulled the fabric, and added more staples.

 Then do the corners.
 Be sure to shape and pull the sides.
 The sides of these seats go inside the chair frame, so I need to make it super tight.